 - If the SET is moved from a warm place to an extremely cold place, internal parts may contract, making the keys difficult to operate.
 This is caused by cold air trapped inside the hermetically sealed casing.
 If the keys do not depress, open the battery cover to resume normal functionality.
 To prevent the keys from becoming stiff, remove the connector caps before moving the SET to a cold place. - Never place the SET directly on the ground.
-Sand or dust may cause damage to the screw holes or the centering screw on the base plate. - Do not aim the telescope at the sun.
+Sand or dust may cause damage to the screw holes or the centering screw on the base plate.

+• Do not aim the telescope at the sun.
 Use the Solar filter to avoid causing internal damage to the instrument when observing the sun.

-1 "27.2 Optional Accessories"
+"27.2 Optional Accessories"

-- Protect the SET from heavy shocks or vibration. - · Never carry the SET on the tripod to another site. - Turn the power off before removing the battery.
+- Protect the SET from heavy shocks or vibration. - Never carry the SET on the tripod to another site. - Turn the power off before removing the battery. - When placing the SET in its case, first remove its battery and place it in the case in accordance with the layout plan.